lboulard/debian-preseed/README.md

 All `preseed.cfg` options: <https://preseed.debian.net/debian-preseed/>.

-Examples for VMware and headless laptop are included.
+Examples for VMware and headless machines are included.
 VMware example should work in any other virtualisation environment like libvirt, Vagrant or Hyper-V.

 Those examples install minimal packages and default SSH access as root for further configuration.
 Authorized SSH keys are volatile and only used until persistent SSH public keys are installed.

-- VMware
+- VMware machine
     - GPT partition table and no LVM
     - XFS root `/` partition
     - Swap size is twice RAM size (limited to 16GB)